You are here: Home > Croatia > Holiday Ideas > Guided Tour 14 - Croatia, Slovenia, Serbia and Bosnia & Herzegovina

 About Guided Tour 14 - Croatia, Slovenia, Serbia and Bosnia & Herzegovina

-This tour crosses through the Balkans - Bosnia, Serbia, Croatia and Slovenia - staying in mostly 4* hotels, English-speaking Tour Leader & guides throughout.
-START/FINISH - Zagreb.
+Criss-cross through the Balkans - Bosnia, Serbia, Croatia and Slovenia - English-speaking Tour Leader & guides throughout.

 Activity code: GAT 14